 The following collection are my most productive Czech Nymph patterns that fish well solo or in a multiple fly rig.
 On sizes 14 and larger, I apply weight to the underbody of the fly to aid in fishing as a single fly with proper buoyancy or fishing in shallow riffles.

 My favorite color combination of Czech nymph.
-One of the frequently empty bins in my fly box as I always run out.
+One of that I frequently run out of in my fly box as I am always giving them away.

 A dark version of the Green Papaya.
 Subtle pearlescence emminate when viewed from various angles giving the fly a unique quality.
 Flashy but not garish.
 Great attractor/imitative pattern.